A. G. & S. Gillis

 £65.00

-Medieval Heraldic Stud.
-A small bronze shield shaped heraldic stud, the coat of arms consisting of three bars.
+A small bronze shield‑shaped heraldic stud, the coat of arms consisting of three bars.
 Complete with single fixing rivet.
-Circa 13th - 14th century.
+Circa 13th–14th century.
 Lincolnshire.
-10.5mm x 8.5mm.
-Attractive green patina.
+10.5 mm x 8.5 mm.

 £18.00

-Medieval.
-Silver Decorative Mount.
 A solid silver decorative mount in the shape of a crowned E B monogram.
-Complete with the two fixing pins to the rear.
+Complete with two fixing pins to the rear.
 Circa 15th century.
 East Yorkshire.
 23.7 mm x 15 mm.
-The finder of this item suggested that the E B may represent Elizabeth Bosville.
-This is due to an item associated to the Bosville family that was found close by.
-While a plausible and interesting idea, it cannot be proven at this time.

 £125.00